 Located between the major hubs of Ao Nang and Krabi Town is the stunning peninsula of Railay.
-Whilst it isn’t an island, the fact that it’s cut off from the mainland by sheer limestone cliffs means it’s only accessible by boat — and its these cliffs that have helped put Railay on the map.
-Regarded as one of the top places for rock climbing in the country, its cliffs host both beginner and advanced routes, and each rewards climbers with stunning views of the bay.
+Whilst it isn’t an island, the fact that it’s cut off from the mainland by sheer limestone cliffs means it’s only accessible by boat — and it’s these cliffs that have put the area on the map.
+Regarded as a top place for rock climbing, the Railay cliffs have both beginner and advanced routes; each rewards climbers with stunning views of the bay.
 Not a climber?
-Railay’s also home to some of the most beautiful beaches in the country that might be more up your alley.
+Railay’s also home to beautiful beaches that might be more up your alley.

 If climbing up mountains sounds like the last thing you want to do on your holiday, you might want to stop reading now.
 Krabi is famed for its breathtaking karst landscape, and Tiger Cave Temple, or Wat Tham Suea in Thai, is a series of temples that includes a stunning Buddha statue just a mere 1,247 steps up to the summit of a mountain.
 A gruelling climb in Krabi’s tropical climate, it’s well worth the effort as those who reach the top are treated with stunning views out over the province and several beautiful statues.

 The most popular place for tourists to stay in Krabi, Ao Nang is a bustling resort town just 20 minutes away from Krabi Town.
 Not only does it have a large number of great hotels, from the luxurious to the low-cost; it’s also chock-full of welcoming bars and restaurants.
 The main attraction, though, is Ao Nang beach.
 It’s a gorgeous strip of soft sand with mountain and karst views, it’s the perfect place in mainland Krabi to soak up the sun and go for a swim, just a stone’s throw away from all the action.